3 Reasons why Tax Refunds are Bad & how Allowances can Help

 - Withholding Tax Allowance Calculator – from the IRS

-- IRS Publication 919 – this includes the official withholding allowance worksheet, as well as a W4.
+- IRS publication 505: this includes the official withholding allowance worksheet and instructions.

 - Intuit Turbotax tax tools and calculators – includes tax estimator and withholding allowance calculator.